Friday, March 11, 2016

 Some of the physical therapies, such as Nuat Boran (massage) are distinguished by a bigger emphasis on treating the external body and are applied to produce an effect on the physical body, whereas other therapies, such as Tok Sen, Yam Kahng or Chet Haek, are simultaneously semi-external and semi-spiritual.

 In treating the physical body, a practitioner is treating both the body and its functions.
 The physical body itself is made of the elements Earth and Water, while the functions of the body consist of the elements Fire and Wind.
-The application of massage techniques to the physical body (Earth and Water) primarily balances the Wind element, which indirectly addresses the other elements.
+The application of massage techniques to the physical body primarily balances the Wind element, which indirectly addresses the other elements.

 Like many varieties of Hindu and Tibetan yoga, Reusi Dat Ton is a system with a holistic approach of the human being, meaning there is an understanding that the practices affect both the mind and the body.
 And, like other yoga systems, Reusi Dat Ton cultivates the physical body and the mind together.
 However, these individual yoga systems are distinguished from one another by view and by the theoretical concepts from which each has respectively evolved.

-As with the other physical therapies of Traditional Medicine of Thailand, Reusi Dat Ton primarily works upon the Wind element.
+As with some other physical therapies of Traditional Medicine of Thailand, Reusi Dat Ton primarily works upon the Wind element.
 Self-massage, dynamic exercises, postures and stretching have a stronger effect on gross Wind, whereas the techniques of mantras, visualization and meditation have a stronger effect on the subtle Wind.
 However, it should be stressed that both gross and subtle Winds are fully interconnected and mutually dependant; they are the two aspects of the same element.

 With serious examination and practice of Traditional Medicine of Thailand, it becomes clear that all of the different aspects, including massage, Reusi Dat Ton, Herbal medicine, Magic, Divination or Tok Sen, are all infused with the same spirit, complement one another, and, together form a complete living system.
 Like an ocean, the depths and interconnectedness of the system are unfathomable, and it is better to dive deep into it than to keep swimming in circles.